Hi Ulrich! Who are you and what’s your role at CERN?

 Can you give us a list of the departments/experiments whose data flows through ReadonlyREST?

-All our Elasticsearch clusters are using ReadonlyREST.
-Customers include the four biggest LHC experiments, the IT department and the accelerators and technology sector.
+All of our Elasticsearch clusters are using ReadonlyREST.
+Our customers include the four biggest LHC experiments, the IT department and the accelerators and technology sector.

-What do you expect from the future of the ReadonlyREST project?
+What do you expect of the ReadonlyREST project in the future?

 ReadonlyREST provides the functionality we need.
-We’re very happy with the support given by the community, and the response time on our feedback and inputs.
-ReadonlyREST has become a critical component of our centralised Elasticsearch installation and thus we rely on a continued good collaboration with the ReadonlyREST community.
+We’re very happy with the support given by the community and the response time to our feedback and inputs.
+ReadonlyREST has become a critical component of our centralized Elasticsearch installation, and we rely on a continued good collaboration with the ReadonlyREST community.

 — ReadonlyREST has become a critical component of our centralised Elasticsearch installation.